hoothin/PagetualGuide/docs/rules/pageBarText.md

 # pageBarText
->Set to 1 so the document title of next page will be shown on pagebar
+>Set to 1 to show the next page’s document title on the pageBar.

 Example:
 --
 ```json
 "pageBarText": 1
 ```